• Skip to primary navigation

 • ×

-Home » Grocery Shopping » Trader Joe's » Trader Joe's Honey Review
+Home » Trader Joe's » Trader Joe’s Honey Review: Mesquite, Organic, Raw & More

 In this review, learn about the different types of honey available at Trader Joe's and what makes each unique.
-Includes Mostly Mesquite, Turkish, Clover, and more.
+I will talk about their Mostly Mesquite, organic and raw honey options, and what you might find around the holidays.

 A collage with Multi-Floral & Clover Honey on the top and Bloom Avocado Honey at the bottom with the words "What's the Difference - Trader Joe's Honey" in the middle.

 I love sampling different varieties of honey.
-Ever since my trip out to California, 7 years ago, when I first discovered orange blossom and avocado honey, I have been trying as many new varieties as I could.
+Ever since a trip out to California in 2011, when I first discovered orange blossom and avocado honey at a local farmers market, I have been trying as many new varieties as I can get my hands on.
+Whether that is at other farmers markets or my local Trader Joe's.

-I have been keeping a close eye on the honey at Trader Joe's over the last couple years.
-There has been changes to the original lineup when I first published this post.
-Here is what I have found.
+I have been keeping a close eye on the honey at Trader Joe's since I wrote this post back in 2015.
+There have been changes to the original lineup when I first published this post.
+I will share with you what you can expect to find now and what honeys are a thing of the past.

 Jump to: